restorecommerce/grpc-client/README.md

 For a simple example on how to use this client with a generic gRPC server check the [test cases](https://github.com/restorecommerce/grpc-client/tree/master/test).
 The `connect` method as well as all exposed RPC calls are async.

+When testing with other services first clone the git branch and then add `"postinstall": "tsc -d"` to compile the required src files

 - Install dependencies

 ```sh